Functionality

 Noise mapping works when the quantum algorithm under consideration is fundamentally of the Trotterization type, meaning that the original Hamiltonian can be written as a sum of local Hamiltonians \[ H = \sum_k H_k \] and the time propagation under each \(H_k\) is given by a well-defined sequence of native quantum gates.

-To be as general as possible, the noisy-algorithm extraction does not construct this quantum circuit that propagates a state for a virtual time.
-The noise mapper accepts circuits that have already been fully compiled for the target architecture and annotated with the necessary meta information.
+To be as general as possible, the noisy algorithm extraction does not construct this quantum circuit that propagates a state for a virtual time.
+The noise mapper accepts circuits that have already been fully compiled for the target architecture and annotated with the necessary meta-information.

 Two forms of metadata annotation are required to apply noise mapping, as described in the following subsections:

-2. Information about the physical noise
+- Information about the physical noise.

-1. Decomposition block annotation
+1. Decomposition Block Annotation

-Please note that HQS Noise Mapper is intended to be used in conjunction with the open source libraries qoqo and struqture by HQS Quantum Simulations GmbH.
+Please note that the HQS Noise Mapper is intended to be used in conjunction with the open source libraries qoqo and struqture by HQS Quantum Simulations GmbH.

 The decomposition blocks are marked by inserting

-• a PragmaStopDecompositionBlock(qubits) at its end.
+at its end.

 reordering_dictionary = {2:3, 3:2}

-2. Noise information
+2. Noise Information

-Please be reminded, that HQS Noise Mapper is intented to be used in conjunction with the open source libraries qoqo and struqture by HQS Quantum Simulations GmbH.
-For the annotation of noise in the input circuit the following qoqo operations can be used: PragmaDamping, PragmaDephasing, PragmaDepolarising and PragmaGeneralNoise, which all correspond to a Lindblad type master equation acting on a specific qubit for a finite gate_time.
-For more information see the qoqo documentation.
+Please remember that the HQS Noise Mapper is intended to be used in conjunction with the open source libraries qoqo and struqture by HQS Quantum Simulations GmbH.
+To annotate the noise in the input circuit, the following qoqo operations can be used: PragmaDamping

-• noisy_algorithm_model
+noisy_algorithm_model

-• noisy_algorithm_model_pure_noise
+noisy_algorithm_model_pure_noise

 Function noisy_algorithm_model

-from noise_mapper_py import noisy_algorithm_model
+from hqs_quantum_libraries.noise_mapper import noisy_algorithm_model

 # Preprocessing noisy algorithm inputs